emilygnadt/aurora-array-mock/README.md

 # Aurora Array

-Aurora Array is an original, clean-room slot-mathematics portfolio project.
+Aurora Array is an original slot math portfolio project.
 It combines a playable 5×3 game, a shared outcome engine, exact theoretical analysis, deterministic Monte Carlo verification, automated tests, and a concise mathematical case study.

 ## Portfolio intent

-The project demonstrates the full quantitative-development loop:
+This project demonstrates the full quantitative-development loop:

 1. Translate a compact rule set into an explicit mathematical model.
 2. Construct reel strips and a paytable against a target return profile.